Common-Ground-DAO/CGPluginLib/README.md

 ## FAQ
 ### What if I lose my keys?
 You can always just delete and create a new plugin for new keys.
 But if for some reason you really need the same keys again, try talking to our support.

+### How do I test my still-in-development plugin on Common Ground?
+When developing your plugin locally, you'll need a way to make it accessible to Common Ground.
+A simple solution is to use a reverse proxy like [ngrok](https://ngrok.com/docs/getting-started/).

+Be sure to only use this kind of reverse proxies for testing.
+Running your permanently like this could be a security hazard for your computer.